Anas-Hamdane/tabular/docs/getting-started.md

 - Asian languages (Chinese, Japanese, Korean)
 - Special symbols and mathematical notation
 - Any non-ASCII text content

+> [!NOTE]
+> When multi-byte characters is enabled, the library assumes that every characters is either wide,
+> with a display width of 2, or a normal character, with a display width of 1, control characters
+> or invalid sequences are not handled, they are all treated as normal characters.

 ### Example
 ```cpp